Red Alert: 5 Types of Investment Frauds

 In this scam, you'll be asked to make an advance payment before your supposed profits materialize.
 Whether disguised as taxes or , this upfront money is never seen again.
 Always be cautious when asked for money upfront.

-4. Prime Fraud
+4. Prime Bank Fraud

 Key Points: Introduces ‘prime banks', promises of trading ‘prime bank' financial instruments, entirely fabricated.